 In 2015, the UN gathered world leaders and adopted 17 Sustainable Development Goals (SDGs) to end poverty, promote prosperity, ensure well-being for all, and protect the planet.
-Within the 17 goals there are 169 targets and indicators to guide action.
+Within the 17 global goals there are 169 targets and indicators to guide action.
 UN member states are expected to align their agendas and political policies with the SDGs.
 The SDGs came into force 1 January 2016 and the deadline for achieving them is 2030.

-The SDGs need to be seen in its whole, yet we can expect businesses to prioritize certain goals where they can make the biggest impact.
+The SDGs need to be seen in its whole, yet we can expect businesses to prioritize certain global goals where they can make the biggest impact.

 How business can achieve SDG 7 – Clean Energy